Oil prices and interest rates rise, but US stocks are mixed

-NEW YORK (AP) — U.S. stock indexes are slightly higher Tuesday morning as energy companies continue to rise with oil prices.
-Stock indexes took small losses the past two days.
+NEW YORK (AP) — U.S. stocks are mixed Tuesday as energy companies continue to rise with oil prices, but airlines fall as investors anticipate higher fuel costs.
 Facebook is slumping after the co-founders of Instagram announced that they are resigning from the photo sharing company.
-Interest rates continue to rise as investors expect the Federal Reserve to raise its benchmark rate on Wednesday.
+Bond yields are rising as investors expect the Federal Reserve to raise its benchmark rate on Wednesday, and high-dividend companies are declining.

 OIL BOOST: Oil prices continued to rise after a weekend meeting of OPEC and its allies ended without an increase in oil production.
-OPEC nations, Russia and others concluded the balance between supply and demand is “healthy.”
-Oil prices have also climbed recently because Iran is exporting less oil after the U.S. withdrew from the international nuclear deal with Iran and put more sanctions on the country.
+Oil prices have also climbed recently because Iran is exporting less oil after the U.S. withdrew from the international nuclear deal with Iran and announced more sanctions on the country.

-Benchmark U.S. crude rose 0.7 percent to $72.55 a barrel in New York.
+Benchmark U.S. crude rose 0.4 percent to $72.38 a barrel in New York.
 It’s at its highest price in about three months after it peaked at more than $74 a barrel in July.
-Brent crude, the standard for international oil prices, rose 0.8 percent to $81.17 a barrel in London.
-Brent crude is at its highest price since late 2014.
+Brent crude, the standard for international oil prices, rose 1 percent to $81.36 a barrel in London.
+Brent crude is at its highest price since November 2014.

 Most Read Business Stories